suffolklibraries/sljekyll/_events/halesworth-2017-08-10-wardrobe-mistress-launch.md

 breadcrumb: y
 ---

-Join us for the launch of Meg Evans' latest novel, <cite>The Wardrobe Mistress</cite>:
+Join us for the launch of Natalie Meg Evans' latest novel, <cite>The Wardrobe Mistress</cite>:

 > "London 1945.
 A young war widow steps aboard a train in search of a new life.
 Clutching the key to a mysterious inheritance, Vanessa Kingcourt can no longer resist the pull of the old Farren Theatre - an enchanted place seeped in memories of her actor father.